jakobo/rfc/README.md

 # The Process
 * Fork this repository so that you have a copy
 * Copy the template file: `cp 0000-template.md text/0000-my_feature.md`
+* `Are You an Open Source Project?` then don't forget to ask RFCs to contain a license (they'll often contain code, after all)
 * Fill in the RFC.
 Put thought into the sections, but remember that **timely is more important than perfect**
 * Submit a pull request.
 Be prepared to revise it as folks weigh in.
 * Help drive consensus on the RFC.
 Work to understand concerns.